broquaint/learn-ts-with-dcss/blog/posts/20240105-getting-some-data.md

 and lucky for us [oak][] supports `HEAD` requests out of the box.

-To keep apply some brevity to this post I've gone and [implemented the tailing][] so I'll just call out the interesting parts then wrap up.
+To belatedly keep some brevity to this post I've gone and [implemented the tailing][] so I'll just call out the interesting parts then wrap up.